dapr/quickstarts/workflows/python/sdk/README.md

 For a more detailed view of the workflow activities (duration, progress etc.), try using Zipkin.

-1. Launch Zipkin container - The [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) docker container is launched on running `dapr init`.

-2. View Traces in Zipkin UI - In your browser go to http://localhost:9411 to view the workflow trace spans in the Zipkin web UI.
+1. View Traces in Zipkin UI - In your browser go to http://localhost:9411 to view the workflow trace spans in the Zipkin web UI.
 The order-processor workflow should be viewable with the following output in the Zipkin web UI.
+Note: the [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) docker container is launched on running `dapr init`.

 **<ZIPKIN TRACE FOR PYTHON CONSOLE APP>**